Election-Tech-Initiative/electionguard/docs/spec/0.95.0/2_ElectionGuard_Structure.md

 ## Key Generation

 Prior to the start of voting (for an E2E-verifiable election) or auditing (for an RLA), the election guardians participate in a process wherein they generate public keys to be used in the election.
-Each guardian generates an election key – for use in encrypting votes – and an auxiliary key – for use in encrypting other data.<sup id="footnotelink1">[1](#footnote1)</sup>
+Each guardian generates an election key – for use in encrypting votes – and an auxiliary key – for use in encrypting other data.[^1]
 Additional keys are generated to facilitate sharing of private keys so that the election verifiable data can be produced after voting or auditing is complete – even if not all guardians are available at that time.

 The key generation ceremony begins with each guardian publishing its public keys together with proofs of knowledge of the associated private keys.